Brandon J. Fremin

 Table of Contents

-Mr. Fremin studied at Louisiana State University from August to December, in the year 1992.
+U.S. Attorney Brandon J. Fremin studied at Louisiana State University from August to December, in the year 1992.
 He then transferred to Southeastern Louisiana University in the summer of 1993.
 Subsequently, He earned his degree in Bachelor of Arts, and Criminal Justice in the winter of 1998, graduating as cum laude.
-Returning to Louisiana State University at the Paul M. Herbert Law Center, Mr. Fremin earned a degree in Bachelor of Civil Law, and his Juris Doctor in 2003.
+Returning to Louisiana State University at the Paul M. Herbert Law Center, Atty Fremin earned a degree in Bachelor of Civil Law, and his Juris Doctor in 2003.

 Military Service and Draft Status

-Two months later, in August 2003, Mr. Fremin served in the Office of the East Baton Rouge District Attorney, 19th Judicial District, as an Assistant District Attorney for nine years, until September 2012.
+Two months later, in August 2003, Attorney Fremin served in the Office of the East Baton Rouge District Attorney, 19th Judicial District, as an Assistant District Attorney for nine years, until September 2012.
 His work revolved around managing a daily docket and conducting grand jury investigations.
-Mr. Fremin also worked as sole counsel, lead counsel, and co-counsel on several pre-trial hearings, arraignments, motions hearings, status conferences, competency hearings, sentencing hearings, and trials.
+Brandon J. Fremin also worked as sole counsel, lead counsel, and co-counsel on several pre-trial hearings, arraignments, motions hearings, status conferences, competency hearings, sentencing hearings, and trials.

 Finally, before confirmed to be the U.S. Attorney for the Middle District of Louisiana, Mr. Fremin served as the Director of the Criminal Division in the Louisiana Department of Justice, Office of the Louisiana Attorney General in 2016, managing approximately 105 personnel.
 Furthermore, he oversees criminal trial, appellate litigation, and the management of a federally mandated Medicaid Fraud Control Unit.